barryclark/jekyll-now/_posts/2020-03-16-hive-partitioning-best-practices.md

 Partitioning on columns with only a few values can cause few partitions reducing the effectiveness of partitioning.

 ### Do Not Over Partition
-Creating a partition on a column with a  unique value causes multiple partitions that can put a lot of stress on the cluster NameNodew that has to handle a large number of directories
+Creating a partition on a column with a  unique value causes multiple partitions that can put a lot of stress on the cluster NameNode that has to handle a large number of directories

 ### Avoid Data Skew
 Choose your partitioning key wisely so that all partitions are even size.
 Otherwise, performance varies tremendously.
 The hard truth is sometimes it is unavoidable, and you choose to partition as a way to isolate data as well.